MobyGamer/total-dos-launcher/readme.rst

 Press ``F1`` while in TDL to display a complete list of keys and functions.

 The TDL takes up less than 300 bytes of DOS RAM while a launched program is executing.
-It achieves this by swapping itself to EMS, XMS, extended memory, or disk before a program needs to run, and restoring itself after the program is finished executing.
-Due to this swapping mechanism, the TDL does not "steal" any RAM away from programs that need to run.
+It achieves this by swapping itself to EMS, XMS, extended memory, or disk before a program needs to run, and restoring itself after the program has finished executing.
+By use of this swapping mechanism, the TDL does not "steal" any low DOS RAM away from programs that need to run.

 Configuring TDL